 Drive to the end of the road

-Where should you drive in Northern Norway this summer?
+Where should you drive in Northern Norway this autumn?

 Northern Norway was made for individual exploration by car.
 There is something new around every corner; scenic beauty and picturesque villages.
 No less than six Norwegian Scenic Routes are found, and we can also strongly recommend quite a few others.
 Here are some suggestions.

 Sperm whales live off Vesterålen

 The rich seas off Northern Norway attract hundreds of thousands of puffins and other seabirds.
 Further out, whales prey on squid and herring.
 Go to the forests for birds, moose and foxes.

 Get to know Northern Norway by the taste buds

 Northern Norwegian cuisine is rustic, with simple, strong tastes.
 The riches of the sea are reflected on your plate.
 More surprising are maybe the intense flavours of veg and soft fruit grown in Northern Norwegian agriculture.
 Add wild berries and some surprises for the sweet tooth, and your tastebuds will be amused.

 We are fishermen